 So now you have a new sewing question!
 Perhaps you have a new favorite pattern for sewing DIY gift bags that you love giving out as gifts to all your friends and family for birthdays and holidays.
 But wait, your original pattern is starting to get old and tear!
 What should you do?

 The solution is to reinforce your sewing pattern and create a permanent one!
 A permanent sewing pattern is an indestructible copy of your sewing pattern that involves tracing the original design onto a very sturdy material that you can reuse over and over again.

 While the original design will remain intact in this technique as well, you will now have a reusable sewing pattern that is a permanent copy of the original!

 Here are some steps to make a permanent sewing pattern:

-- To begin, you will need tracing paper and a sturdy material such as posterboard, cardstock, muslin, interfacing etc.
+- To begin, you will need tracing paper and sturdy material, such as poster board, cardstock, muslin, interfacing, etc.